lanouyu/lanouyu.github.io/_pets/2017-10-25-semi-adv-multi.md

   - Adversarial Task Discriminator
 ---

-* Accepted by *IEEE International Conference on Acoustics, Speech, and Signal Processing*, 2018.
+* Published on *IEEE International Conference on Acoustics, Speech, and Signal Processing*, 2018.
+[Paper](https://speechlab.sjtu.edu.cn/papers/oyl11-lan-icassp18.pdf)

 * Designed a multitask learning method by neatly merging a unidirectional / bidirectional language model and a slot tagging model in SLU.